rios0rios0/guide/Code-Style/Python/Standard-Package-Layout.md

 # Standard Package Layout
-This page provides guidelines on where to place files that aren’t the module’s code.
-Python doesn’t have an official standard for package repository layout, but there are some generally accepted conventions.
+This page provides guidelines on where to place files that aren't the module's code.
+Python doesn't have an official standard for package repository layout, but there are some generally accepted conventions.
 Below are common directory/file names and their purposes.
-If unsure about naming a directory/file not listed here, consider referring to [Golang’s project layout standard](https://github.com/golang-standards/project-layout).
+If unsure about naming a directory/file not listed here, consider referring to [Golang's project layout standard](https://github.com/golang-standards/project-layout).
 Directories end with a `/`.

 ## Table of Contents
 - [`/[package_name]/`](#package_name)